 Unfortunately, it is a common misconception that dogs only get ticks if they are unclean.
-The truth of the matter is that ticks do not care if the dog is clean or dirty they are only after the animals blood.
+The truth is that ticks do not care if the dog is clean or dirty; they are only after the animal’s blood.

 Many people look at a tick as just a small creature that will not suck enough blood from a dog to do any real damage, but it is not the loss of blood that can be detrimental to the dog’s health.
 A tick bite can bring on far more irritation and problems than merely a bite.

 Babesiosis is something that many have not heard of.
 We all know that ticks are parasites themselves, but babesiosis is minute compared to the size of a common tick.
-They are a parasite that is carried by the tick and affects the red blood cells in dogs.
+They are a parasite carried by the tick and affects the red blood cells in dogs.

 Prevention is Key

-Tick prevention comes in the form of collars, topical creams, oral medication, and even sprays.
-It is important to follow the directions on the package of the prevention method you choose and some of these methods can last up to 12 weeks depending on the level of protection needed for the area the pet occupies.
+Tick prevention comes in collars, topical creams, oral medication, and sprays.
+It is essential to follow the directions on the package of the prevention method you choose, and some of these methods can last up to 12 weeks, depending on the level of protection needed for the area the pet occupies.

 Pay close attention to your dog during the hot months of the year for Tick and Flea bites.
 Even if a tick preventative has been applied, you must regularly check your dog for ticks.
 A tick can come from anywhere and at any time.
 Most ticks will come from deep wooded areas, so if you frequent the woods with your dog, check them for ticks each and every after your excursion.

 As we all know, everything unfortunate cannot be kept from our dogs, but it is our duty as pet owners to do everything to prevent and treat the problems we can.
 Anyone who has had a tick bite can attest that it is not fun and makes you feel unclean.
 So please keep your dog safe and not let them fall prey to those vile ticks.